 Why do some brands seem too intimidated to own influencer marketing in-house?
-Perhaps because the term has gotten too sexy and, therefore, too intimidating to add to their already hectic marketing strategy.
+Perhaps because the term has gotten too sexy and, therefore, too intimidating to add to their already hectic digital marketing strategy.

 Influencer marketing works best when a brand owns their relationships and brings the strategy in-house.
 This overwhelms a lot of marketers in theory, and they resist adopting this type of marketing when, really, every brand is capable of building a network of influencers right now.

 To get you started, this guide outlines the most crucial steps for brands who want to build a network of influencers.

 Get a Pulse on Your Current Network

 Unless your brand is new to the scene, you should have a list of happy customers or people who have written about you in the past.
 Gather up all these people into a list, and find the blog posts, forums, social posts, etc. in which these influencers say good things about your brand.

 If you have a list of “brand advocates” who have taken it upon themselves to tell your brand they’re happy with you, they’re offline mentions are extremely valuable.
 Include them in your influencer list—though opinion on this tactic varies, so it’s your call.